Back to list

 They learn what harms them and does not benefit them.
 And they knew that whoever purchased it would have no share in the hereafter.
 (2:102)

 Sorcery, then, is not merely a sin among others.
-It is the paroxysm of death practiced in the name of the Book’s very carrier.
-Those who follow it claim Solomon’s name — the name of a prophet-king whose power was given, measured, and answerable — and then use that name to justify practices that separate what the Book joins, harm where the Book heals, and erase one’s share in the hereafter where the Book opens it.
+It is an inversion of life practiced under a prophetic name.
+Those who follow it claim Solomon (peace be upon him)‘s name, the name of a prophet-king whose power was given, measured, and answerable, and then use that name to justify practices that separate what the Book joins, harm where the Book heals, and erase one’s share in the hereafter where the Book opens it.
 They learn what separates husband and wife.
 They learn what harms and does not benefit.
 They sell their own souls.

-In al-Baqara, Solomon is therefore not only cleared of disbelief.
-He is placed at the exact line where the Book’s call to life meets its most radical inversion: people who carry the prophetic name while practicing the opposite of what the prophet stood for.
-The surah needs this because it is constantly sorting the true reception of the Book from its falsification — and sorcery under Solomon’s name is the most extreme case.
+In al-Baqara, Solomon (peace be upon him) is therefore not only cleared of disbelief.
+He is placed at the line where the Book’s call to life meets its most radical inversion: people who carry the prophetic name while practicing the opposite of what the prophet stood for.
+The surah needs this because it is constantly sorting the true reception of the Book from its falsification, and sorcery under Solomon (peace be upon him)‘s name is the most extreme case.

-In al-Baqara, David is kingship born after reduction — and Solomon is the prophetic name that exposes the paroxysm of death practiced in the Book’s place.
+In al-Baqara, David (peace be upon him) is kingship born after reduction, and Solomon (peace be upon him) is the prophetic name that exposes the inversion of life practiced in the Book’s place.

-2. In al-Anbiya’ (21): David and Solomon as judgment answered from above
+2. In al-Anbiya’ (21): David (peace be upon him) and Solomon (peace be upon them) as judgment clarified from above

 Al-Anbiya’ is a surah of prophetic invocation, divine response, rescue, and concentrated scenes in which God’s nearness becomes visible not through ornamental display but through decisive intervention.
 It does not unfold biographies at length.
 It compresses them into acts of response.

-That is why David and Solomon appear first in a judicial scene:
+That is why David (peace be upon him) and Solomon (peace be upon them) appear first in a judicial scene:

 ﴿وَدَاوُودَ وَسُلَيْمَانَ إِذْ يَحْكُمَانِ فِي الْحَرْثِ﴾